 Making kothimbir vadi batter

-10. Next add the coarsely ground peanut powder and 1 tablespoon white sesame seeds.
+Add the coarsely ground peanut powder along with 1 tablespoon of white sesame seeds to the mixing bowl.

 Steaming kothimbir vadi